Jeff Bridewell

-Jeffrey Todd Bridewell (born May 13, 1967) is a former American football quarterback who was drafted in the 12th round of the 1991 NFL Draft by the Phoenix Cardinals of the National Football League (NFL).
+Jeffrey Todd Bridewell (born May 13, 1967) is an American former professional football quarterback who was selected in the 12th round of the 1991 NFL draft by the Phoenix Cardinals of the National Football League (NFL).
 He had brief stints with the Green Bay Packers, Indianapolis Colts, San Francisco 49ers, and with the Sacramento Surge, Barcelona Dragons, and Frankfurt Galaxy of the World League.
 He played college football for UC Davis.

-Early life and high school career
+Early life

 Bridewell was born in Napa, California, where he played high school football for Vintage High School.

 College career

 Bridewell played college football for the UC Davis Aggies.
 In his time there he passed for 5,733 yards and 34 touchdowns.
 He was selected to participate in the King All-America Classic following his senior year, along with receiving an invite to the NFL Scouting Combine.
 He finished as the school's all-time leader in completions.

 Professional career

 Phoenix Cardinals

-In 1991, Bridewell was drafted by the Phoenix Cardinals in the 12th round of the 1991 NFL Draft but did not make the final roster.
+In 1991, Bridewell was selected by the Phoenix Cardinals in the 12th round (309th overall) of the 1991 NFL draft but did not make the final roster.